 Grenoble airport started life as a military aviation field in 1930 of just 1200 metres.
 It became operational at the initiative of the Chamber of Commerce ahead of the 1968 Olympics and expansion began with the building of the first terminal in 1972.

 Today Grenoble handles around 500,000 passengers a year with many different airlines landing planes on the tarmac every hour.

-- Grenoble airport is 45 km from Grenoble city and 84 km from Lyon.
+- Grenoble airport is 45 kilometres from Grenoble city.

-- There is an ATM machine in the main hall.
+- An ATM machine is situated in the main hall.

 - There are two duty free shops at Grenoble airport but in reality they are no cheaper than a local supermarket.

 - One restaurant/bar, a newsagent, a snack shop, duty free and souvenir shops are available.

 - The main scheduled flights into Grenoble are operated by EasyJet, Jet2, Ryanair and Transavia.